Rodrigo Gómez (Castilian nobleman)

+Biography

 Rodrigo was a son of Gómez González and Urraca Muñoz.
 He married Elvira, a daughter of the Navarrese infante Ramiro Sánchez, sometime before 1137, when they made a joint donation of their villa (palacio in contemporary records) at Villaverde to the monastery of San Salvador de Oña.
 In this donation Rodrigo expressed the wish that his gift would purchase eternal life for his lord, Alfonso VII.
-Elvira outlived her husband by several years, making another donation to Oña on 18 February 1161 just before her departure on a pilgrimage to Jerusalem.
+Elvira outlived her husband by several years, making another donation to Oña on 18 February, 1161 just before her departure on a pilgrimage to Jerusalem.
 The couple produced three sons, each of whom became counts: Álvaro, Gómez, and Gonzalo.

 According to one historian, Rodrigo first appears in royal documents in 1119, eight years after his father's death at the Battle of Candespina (1111).
-Another historian cites a document of 13 February 1121 in the archives of the monastery of Sahagún, a favoured royal residence, as his first public appearance.
+Another historian cites a document of 13 February, 1121 in the archives of the monastery of Sahagún, a favoured royal residence, as his first public appearance.
 After the death of Queen Urraca on 8 March 1126, Rodrigo and his brother Diego were among the first to do homage to her successor, Alfonso VII.
 In this connexion, they are the first Castilians listed by the Chronica Adefonsi imperatoris, which says of Rodrigo postea ab eo factus est consul ("later made count by him [the king]").

-On 17 June 1126 Rodrigo made a donation to the Benedictine monastery of San Pedro de las Dueñas.
+On 17 June 1126, Rodrigo made a donation to the Benedictine monastery of San Pedro de las Dueñas.
 He made many other donations to the Benedictine monastery at Oña, both before and after his marriage (e.g. 1142).

 Early in Alfonso's reign Rodrigo began to accrue positions in Castile.
-On 13 September 1129 he was holding Cervera and Mudá from the king.
-On 16 November 1129 he was recorded as holding Briviesca.
-After the rebellion of Rodrigo González de Lara in 1130, Rodrigo Gómez was his replacement as governor of Asturias de Santillana, although the first charter that records him as such dates to 2 December 1131.
+On 13 September 1129, he was holding Cervera and Mudá from the king.
+On 16 November 1129, he was recorded as holding Briviesca.
+After the rebellion of Rodrigo González de Lara in 1130, Rodrigo Gómez was his replacement as governor of Asturias de Santillana, although the first charter that records him as such dates to 2 December, 1131.
 He continued to govern that region for the rest of his life.
 He was also the recipient of royal largesse in October 1130.